kaushik-kundu/analytics-ai/aidp-lakehouse/process-refine/process-refine.md

 ![AIDP Notebook](./images/aidp-notebook13.png)

 Test versioning capabilities of delta tables.
 With delta lake capabilities the user can now show older versions of tables before they were modified.

+In this example the results will look back at version 0 before you deleted the records where distance is null or distance is less than 0.

 Paste the code block.
 Click the Run button.